ProfilePic

 How does a 2-1 buydown work?

 The “2” in a 2-1 buydown means that the interest rate is lowered for the first two years of the loan, incrementally increasing from the first year to the second year and ending up at the permanent rate.
-To make up for the interest that won’t be collected those first two years, lenders will either charge an additional fee in the form of a lump sum deposited in an escrow account or collect mortgage points.
+To compensate for the interest that won’t be collected those first two years, lenders will charge an additional fee in the form of a lump sum deposited in an escrow account or collect mortgage points.

 What are the pros and cons of a 2-1 buydown?